SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 so that both sides of the addition are of the same type.
 Without this conversion in place, the addition would not be allowed.

 ..
-TODO: the return type of pi here is inferred as Float64, but it should really be inferred as Double.
+FIXME: the return type of pi here is inferred as Float64, but it should really be inferred as Double.
    This is due to rdar://15211554.
    This code sample should be updated once the issue is fixed.